 Light: Full Sun to Part Sun

 Hardiness Zone: 3 to 9 USDA Zone Map

 Notes: New York Ironweed is a robust, statuesque wildflower with high pollinator value and great deep red-purple flowers for the late summer.

-Native to the Northeast (except VT and ME), Mid-Atlantic and South-East US.
+Native to the Northeast (except VT and ME and naturalized in NH), Mid-Atlantic and South-East US.
 Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).